-"I had never released solo material before 2020 and although I could have released the songs just under Tom Tikka, I didn’t want to do this because I was afraid that my music might appear under a namesake’s profile or vice versa.
+"I had never put out solo material before 2020 and although I could have released the songs just under the name Tom Tikka, I didn’t want to do this because I was afraid that my music might appear under a namesake’s profile or vice versa.
 It’s not an unmanageable problem but once you’ve gone through that correction process with all streaming platforms a few times a year, it gets irritating.

 So in a way, with that band name, I killed two birds with one stone: I avoided the namesake issue and also, got to honor my father.
 Obviously, it’s the latter that makes the name special to me.